 Singapore is Germany’s most important economic partner in the ASEAN area.
 Institutions such as the Singaporean-German Chamber of Industry and Commerce (SGC, founded in July 2004), the German Centre Singapore (opened in 1995), the German Singapore Business Forum (GSBF, nine meetings since its establishment in 1994, the most recent in May 2014 in Munich) as well as the Economic Development Board (EDB) and International Enterprise Singapore (IE Singapore) with offices in Frankfurt am Main help to promote vigorous economic activity in both directions.
 There are currently more than 1,400 German companies registered in Singapore.

-A bilateral cultural accord dates from 1990.
+A bilateral cultural accord has been in place since 1990.
 The main cultural activities in Singapore are organised by the Goethe Institute, whose events and in particular language courses meet with keen public interest.
 Major German companies are engaged in local culture sponsoring of their own.

 Given Singapore’s efforts to retain its leading position in the world economy through science and high tech, promoting ties among institutions of higher education plays a central role in bilateral relations.
 There are more than 50 ongoing bilateral cooperation projects between German higher education institutions on the one hand and Singapore’s five universities on the other.
 Since 2001, the German Academic Exchange Service (DAAD) has run an information centre for student counselling, which uses fairs and information events to promote Germany as a place to study.
 The German Institute of Science and Technology (GIST-TUM Asia), founded by the Technische Universität München, is the first “independent foreign subsidiary” of a German university.
 It began operating in July 2002.
 GIST-TUM Asia has since begun offering bachelor’s and master’s programmes as well as PhD programmes as part of the TUM CREATE research project in cooperation with Singaporean universities and polytechnics.